 Teaching Assistant – Mrs Evans

 Welcome to our Nursery

-Mrs Walker (Nursery Teacher), Mrs Evans (TA) would like to welcome you all to our Nursery unit.
+Mrs Walker (Nursery Teacher), Mrs Evans (Teaching Assistant) would like to welcome you all to our Nursery unit.

 Over the next few weeks, the children will be settling into their new nursery day.
 They will be exploring our classroom and outdoor learning area, whilst making new friends.
 We will be working together through the Early Years Curriculum to learn new skills and share new experiences.
 You can access this journey via Tapestry, our parental learning link resource.

 Here is some information that may be helpful to you, as you begin your journey at St Peter’s Nursery:

 During the year the children take part in lots of school activities such as Friday assemblies, masses, Learning Links Day with Reception Class, productions and prayer shares.
 For some of these activities we welcome parents to join us.
 We will let you know all about them nearer the time.

 Homework- In Nursery we like to begin the routine of homework.
 Your child will be given a piece of homework each week.
 It will be sent out on a Friday to be returned on a Monday.
 The homework is a consolidation of what we have been learning that week in Nursery.
 It will be a fun activity to enjoy with your child.
 It gives your child the opportunity to share their new learning and skills.